 Renaissance in brewing in Northamptonshire.

-In the dark days of my largely misspent youth the beer available was with a few notable exceptions uniformly bad, there were some shockers, beer that had no right to call itself beer by any definition of the word, which is why is those far off days I drank lager.
+In the dark days of my largely misspent youth the beer available was with a few notable exceptions uniformly bad, there were some shockers, beer that had no right to call itself beer by any definition of the word, which is why at that time I drank lager.

-Since then in line with the rest of the country we have seen in Northamptonshire a rise in the number of small breweries from something like eight a few years ago to twenty two, all producing a variety of it has to be said mostly very good brews.
+Since then in line with the rest of the country Northamptonshire has seen a rise in the number of small breweries from something like eight a few years ago to twenty two, all producing a variety of it has to be said mostly very good brews.
 The people that started these enterprises are passionate about beer, its quality and its availability to the widest spectrum of beer drinkers which from my point of view is a splendid state of affairs,

-A few years ago I discovered a dark beer "Beijing Black" being served on draught in a pub which used to be one of my old haunts being one of the pubs I used to play skittles in back in the day, anyway dark beers such as Porters, Stouts, Milds, are what I will always try if I'm out and about, this particular beer is brewed by PotBelly Brewery.
+A few years ago I discovered a dark beer "Beijing Black" being served on draught in a pub which used to be one of my old haunts being one of the pubs I used to play skittles in back in the day, anyway dark beers such as Porters, Stouts, Milds, are what I will always try if I'm out and about, this particular beer is brewed by Potbelly Brewery based in Kettering.